203: Jungle Goddess

 “You’re not gonna tell her about the new element you discovered, are you?”
 You mean Upsidaisium?

-A reference to a 36-segment story arc on the animated series Rocky and His Friends that ran from 1960 to 1961.
-In it, Bullwinkle’s uncle operates a mine in a floating mountain that produces Upsidaisium: a fictional mineral that allows for antigravity applications.
+In a 36-segment story arc on the animated series Rocky and His Friends (ABC, 1959-1961), Bullwinkle’s uncle operates a mine in a floating mountain that produces Upsidaisium: a fictional mineral that allows for antigravity applications.
 Funnily enough, it sounds like “unobtanium,” a theoretical material that has been pondered wistfully by aerospace engineers since the 1950s; it refers to a substance that would be perfect for their needs and solve all their engineering problems, were it not for the fact that it does not exist.
 The term has occasionally made its way into science fiction, most recently 2009’s Avatar, wherein floating mountains figured prominently.

 “I have accomplished what they told me was impossible.”
 A funny Gallagher routine?